 Seek education or training

 Being optimistic during your job hunt is key.
-Instead of spending your free time on your couch waiting for the phone to ring, seek additional training and courses that will make you a more valuable candidate for the jobs you seek.
+Instead of spending your free time waiting for the phone to ring, seek additional training and courses that will make you a more valuable candidate for the jobs you seek.
 Online courses are great and often free or inexpensive.

 Write or speak

 If you have valuable skills that you can share with others, get out and share them.
-Seeking speaking engagements will not only keep your name relevant in your industry and connect you with many like-minded individuals, it may also pay a few bills.
+Seeking speaking engagements will not only keep your name relevant in your industry and connect you with many like-minded individuals.